Supported bundlers

 turbopackLoaderOptions: {

-// Pass all function-based config via a configFile path.
+// Pass any function/RegExp-based config via a configFile path.

 configFile: './wyw-in-js.config.js',